geographiclib/geographiclib/wrapper/matlab/00README.txt

 In order to make use of this facility, it is necessary to write some interface code.
 The files in this directory provide a sample of such interface code.
-This example solve the inverse geodesic problem for ellipsoids with arbitrary flattening.
+This example solves the inverse geodesic problem for ellipsoids with arbitrary flattening.
 (The code geoddistance.m does this as native Matlab code; but it is limited to ellipsoids with a smaller flattening.)